 How To Make Miso Eggplant

-Sprinkle with salt and place flesh side down on an oiled baking sheet.
+2. Season.
+Brush or spray with olive oil, sprinkle with salt and pepper, and place cut side down on a parchment-lined baking sheet.

-Broil in the oven on the middle rack for 2-5 minutes until slightly charred on the edges.
-Keep a close eye, it goes fast!
+6. Broil.
+Return the eggplant to the oven on the middle rack and broil for 2-5 minutes, or until slightly charred on the edges.
+Keep a close eye; it goes fast!

 - Furikake Seasoning Recipe